Looking for the Best Bohol Tourist Spots?!

 Snacks and drinks are also available for purchase from the little shop next to the springs.

-The water in the Lonoy Cold Spring is no more than six feet deep and it’s a great spot to cool off while listening to the sounds of the surrounding forested area.
+The water inside Lonoy Cold Spring is no more than six feet deep and it’s a great spot to cool off while listening to the sounds of the surrounding forested area.

 Full Blog Post → Lonoy Cold Spring